GraphQL-Portal/graphql-portal/README.md

 * port – it is a port on which the dashboard application is going to be available.
 * redis:connectionString – self-explicative, connection string for Redis.
 * mongodb:connectionString – connection string for Mongo.
-* defaultAdmin:email – email for default admin.
+* defaultAdmin:email – default admin email.
-* defaultAdmin:password – password for default admin.
+* defaultAdmin:password – default admin password.

 Now, we have two choices: either we can pass these values as environment variables, or we can put them directly in the file.
 In our current case, we will pass them as environment variables.
 Read more about [the configuration of the Gateway and